polito-inginf/inginf_bot/README.md

 	The pags and frow attributes are missing because, referring to a dir, they are present in the declaration of the dir in the array.

-* `"intlink"`: so called to differentiate it from "link", it is the "terminal" type, which simply indicates a link.
+* `"intlink"`: so called to differentiate it from `"link"`, it is the "terminal" type, which simply indicates a link.
 It has the following attributes:

 	- `"array"`: indicates the array containing the link to which it refers.
 	- `"link"`: indicates the link to which it refers.